See what the admission requirements are.

 If you need unreserved validation on Universitaly, please notify the International Student Administration Office by e-mail.
 The International Student Administration Office will check the documents.
 If they are complete and their authenticity and value can be verified, your pre-enrolment on Universitaly will be unconditionally validated.

-Make an appointment with the International Student Administration Office to present the original documents.
+Make an appointment with the International Student Administration Office to present the original documents When you arrive in Italy.

-Payment alone does not imply coverage.
-You have to complete registration at the offices of a Local Health Authority and choose a general practitioner.
+Payment alone does not imply activation of the coverage.
+You must complete the registration at an AUSL office and choose a general practitioner (family doctor).

 Within eight days of arrival in Italy, apply for a permit.
 You can do this on your own or with our support.